 PRojecting FISCAL IMPACT

-We use data from the BEA and the Congressional Budget Office’s (CBO) 10-year economic and budget projections to construct forecasts of government spending, taxes, transfers, GDP, and inflation.

 The FIM forecast focuses on the near-term outlook for fiscal policies—in particular, expected changes over the next two years.
 While the effects of mandatory spending programs are relatively straightforward to forecast over the medium term, forecasting economic growth and the stance of other fiscal policies would introduce significant uncertainty to any forecast of the FIM beyond a near-term horizon.

-The FIM projection employs CBO’s forecasts of government purchases, taxes, and transfers to create forecasts of those components.
+We begin with the Congressional Budget Office’s (CBO) 10-year economic and budget projections to construct forecasts of government spending, taxes, transfers, GDP, and inflation.
 In particular, we construct forecasts of these components as follows.

 PURCHASES

-We take CBO’s quarterly economic projections for federal, state, and local government purchases.
+We begin with CBO’s quarterly economic projections for federal, state, and local government purchases.
 At the federal level, these forecasts reflect current legislation that appropriates funds for government purchases and the expected path of the economy.
-The FIM forecast assumes that federal spending will continue at a higher level than current law entails.
-As a result, the FIM sees a more moderate decline in Fiscal Impact from federal spending over the projection period than does a projection that assumes current law will remain in place.

 At the state and local level, projected purchases largely reflect expected demand for government services and state and local finances, which fluctuate with GDP growth.